Articles tagged: CPU

 Here’s a helpful system resource tool that doesn’t get nearly the press it deserves.

 CPU speed doesn’t matter quite as much as it once did.
 I’ll discuss why, and what you should also be looking at.

 Can a computer really do nothing?
 Yes and no. When it’s doing nothing, it has to do something, and that something is the System Idle Process, waiting for something to do.

 A fan running at high speed means one thing: heat!
 The question is how you determine the cause and cool down your machine.
 It might be easier than you think.

-Occasionally, one program uses up all of your computer’s processing resources.
+Occasionally, one program uses all of your computer’s processing resources.
 Using Task Manager, it’s easy to figure out which program that is.

 Processors are generally available with what are called “multiple cores”.
 We’ll look at what that means, and how you might select which is right for you.